Freelancing in IT: the keys to getting started successfully

 • Train to deepen your skills.

-• Choose a legal status (sole proprietorship or company).
+• Choose a legal status (self-employed or company).

 • Develop your reputation through digital marketing.